Skip to main content

 Find out more about ORP on their website.

-THE MALDIVES RESILIENT REEFS PROJECT
+MALDIVES RESILIENT REEFS PROJECT

 Maldives Resilient Reefs (MRR) is a marine conservation NGO working to restore coral reefs in the Maldives as climate resilient ecosystems for the benefit of people, nature and the businesses that depend on them.
 MRR work to support the coverage of well-managed and effectively enforced marine reserves in the Maldives to 30% and to implement locally tailored models of sustainable, small-scale fisheries that benefit Maldivian people by working closely with governments, tourism businesses, people and fishermen.